-This is the best time of year to wear a skirt and sometimes you can even wear shorts.
-Although, make sure you have plenty of long pants or jeans too.
+This is the best time of year to wear a skirt and sometimes even shorts.
+However, make sure you have plenty of long pants or jeans, too.

 These three months are the hardest to understand since the weather forecast and average temperatures can be deceiving.

-By looking at the temperatures, you will see the average highs in the upper 60s.
-At night, the temperatures only drop down to the mid-50s.
-Perfect - right?
+Looking at the temperatures, you will see the average highs in the upper 60s and lows in the mid-50s.
+Perfect, right?
 Yes and no.

 During these months, it's important to pack several items that you can layer.
 Here are a few things you should bring along during these months: